Stability of Non-Minimally Coupled Topological-Defect Boson Stars: Summary

 We observed how the number of branches and asymptotic shells change as the solid angle deficit, $\Delta^2$, is changed between these two families.
 By analysing the differences in mode structure between families $p_1$ and $p_2$ we propose a mechanism by which the mode structure changes in response to the appearance or disappearance of an asymptotic shell of bosonic matter.

 Overall, our results are consistent with the interpretation that the highly compact solutions discovered in~\cite{black_hole_mimiker} are unstable.
 As a result, these solutions are likely poor candidates for astrophysically relevant compact objects.
-Finally, we observe that the novel solutions with asymptotic shells discovered in \cite{gdreid_2016} are likewise unstable.
+Finally, we observe that the novel solutions with shells of bosonic matter far from the origin discovered in~\cite{gdreid_2016} are likewise unstable.